dminhvu/dminhvu.github.io/_posts/2022-01-05-codeforces-test-parser.md

 * This parser is C++-first, which means it will build Python file only after no C++ file has been found.

-If you find this repository useful, please give it a star :star:!
+If you find this repository useful, please give it a star ⭐!